Big3D/sonic-pie-project/README.md

 ## Motivation

-A project challenging us to expand our roles in tech as engineers, project managers, UI/UX desiginers and researchers, and digital marketers.
+A project challenging us to expand our roles in tech as engineers, project managers, UI/UX designers and researchers, and digital marketers.

 ## Requirements to Run